build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

 ## Setting up GitHub Actions workflow

-We are now ready to set up our CI/CD pipeline to use Terraform.
+We're now ready to set up our CI/CD pipeline to use Terraform.
 GitHub Actions uses [Yaml workflow](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) files to define each pipeline.
-We will be using conditional logic in the workflow to determine if it is run on a PR, or on the `main` branch.
+We will be using conditional logic in the workflow to determine if it's run on a PR, or on the `main` branch.
 All changes should be done via a PR, reviewed, tested, and only merged after these steps.
 When first setting up a GitHub Actions workflow, it needs to be created on the `main` branch before any PR can have a workflow.
 We will be committing the Terraform code we've written so far that only initializes the backend to do this.
 Now, create a new file in `.github/workflows/terraform.yaml`, and add the following to it (we will cover each step further down).

 > **Please ensure you update the placeholder AWS Account ID of `123456789012` with your one - there are two instances that need to be replaced:**